SumiSastri/react-tables/README.md

 https://www.mockaroo.com/

-How to create a table with React Tables
+## Steps to create a table with the useTable Hook

 __Note naming conventions are important to ensure the right data is called matching the right table column and row__